cncf/wg-serverless/workflow/spec/spec.md

 Parallel state defines a collection of branches which are to be executed in parallel.
 Branches contain one or more states.
-Each branch must define a starting state via its "startsAt" property as well as include at least one end state (state with its "end" property set to true).
+Each branch must define a starting state via its "startsAt" property as well as include at least one end state (state with its "end" property defined).

 #### <a name="parallel-state-branch"></a>Parallel State: Branch